Coast Guard Sector Los Angeles/Long Beach holds change of command ceremony

 |0

-This work, Coast Guard Sector Los Angeles/Long Beach holds change of command ceremony [Image 3 of 3], by PO3 Richard Uranga, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard Sector Los Angeles/Long Beach holds change of command ceremony, by PO1 Richard Brahm, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT